 Figure 3 illustrates the basic operation of the ICO algorithm.
 The charger pulls increased current until the adapter voltage drops to the VINDPM setting.
 The charger then takes one input current step back, setting the IINDPM threshold to IOPT.

 Figure 3: ICO algorithm illustration

 Table 1 shows two different adapters with different current ratings powering a bq25890 through two different USB cables.
 Cable No. 1 is a high-quality cable with low resistance.
 Cable No. 2 is a low-cost, extra-long cable with higher resistance.

 Cable No.1 is the recommend, high quality cable.
 Cable No. 2 is the longer, and therefore more resistive, cable.
 The ICO circuit detects the real capability of both adapters when powered with cable no. 1.
 The detected current is slightly higher due to the adapter’s output power tolerance.
 The current delivery capability is reduced using cable no. 2, but the ICO circuit still detects it.
 Thus, chargers with ICO provide the best solution on the market to optimize the utilization of adapter power with an arbitrarily selected cable.

 When our phones’ batteries are in the red, we all pick the first available adapter source and cable to charge them.
 A charger with ICO circuitry, like chargers in the bq25890 family, can find the maximum output power capability of most adapter/cable combinations for the fastest battery charging, without adapter overload.

-Would you please send the two documents of "Dynamic Power-Path Management and Dynamic Power Management" and “Extracting Maximum Power From an Adapter Without Overload Using the bq2589x Battery Charger’s ICO Feature" to me?
+- For more detail on the ICO feature, read the application note, “Extracting Maximum Power From an Adapter Without Overload Using the bq2589x Battery Charger’s ICO Feature.”